 - Lack of regular exercise

-Depression is actually one of the most cited cases causing one’s low libido, in some cases, it may lead to erectile problems in men.
+In some cases, depression it may lead to erectile problems in men.
 This can then lead to more problems within the relationship in regards to performance anxiety, lack of sexual desire and confidence.

 Stress is more common in many individuals, in fact, a National Stress Survey by ABC’s Stress Busters in 2008 found that almost 1 in 4 respondents reported high levels of psychological distress and these people have a 3 in 4 chance of meeting the criteria for anxiety and depression.